Mizunowork/quartz/docs/plugins/FolderPage.md

 This plugin accepts the following configuration options:

 - `sort`: A function of type `(f1: QuartzPluginData, f2: QuartzPluginData) => number{:ts}` used to sort entries.
 Defaults to sorting by date and tie-breaking on lexographical order.
+- `globalFolderTitle`: If set, the title of a virtual global folder under website root that lists all user-created public posts.
+This can be used in conjunction with [[features/recent-notes | Recent Notes]]'s 'See more' link feature for site navigation.

+  As an example, if it's set to "All Posts", a global folder page will be created on `<baseUrl>/all-posts/`.
+An exception is thrown on build if it conflicts with an existing folder.

 ## API